 Single dahlias such as ‘Joe Swift’, pictured, and ‘Bishop of York’ have a single ring of petals that circle around a central disc.
 The petals may be rounded or pointed and may overlap.
 This type of dahlia is attractive to pollinators.
 Discover more single dahlias to grow.

-Cactus dahlias such as ‘Doris Day’ and ‘Ryecroft Pixie’ have fully double blooms, with very narrow petals from the tip to the base, that often curve inwards.
+Cactus dahlias such as ‘Doris Day’ and ‘Ryecroft Pixie’ have fully double blooms, with very narrow petals from the tip to the base, that curve outwards.
 They range in size from miniature to giant.
 Discover cactus dahlias to grow.

 The flowers of pompon dahlias such as ‘Moor Place’ (pictured) and ‘Franz Kafka’ are perfect spheres, formed of petals that are curved inwards.
 Their flowers are smaller than those of ball dahlias, below.
 Discover pompon dahlias to grow.